HackerAndya/Subd0ma1nH0und/README.md

-# Subd0ma1nH0und 🐾
+# Subdomainhound 🐾

-Subd0ma1nH0und is a tool designed to enumerate subdomains and domain names associated with an organization using public certificate transparency logs (`crt.sh`) and reverse WHOIS lookups via the WhoisXML API.
+Subdomainhound is a tool designed to enumerate subdomains and domain names associated with an organization using public certificate transparency logs (`crt.sh`) and reverse WHOIS lookups via the WhoisXML API.

 ---
 ## Requirements